mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 - I think `position` refers to the squares, or maybe the lines?
 I don't know

 These are all pertinent questions.
-Some are simple enough to get answered in a github issue, but some other needs attention and potentially modifications of the codebase and so, a new release.
+Some are simple enough to get answered in a github issue, but some other needs attention and potentially modifications of the codebase and so, new releases.

 ### From a maintainer perspective